Skip to content

 #MKV Subtitle Formats: SRT, ASS, and PGS Explained

 Not all MKV subtitles work the same way.
-According to Matroska’s official specification, the container supports three main subtitle types, and each behaves differently when extracted.
+According to Matroska’s official specification, the container supports 3 main subtitle track types, and each behaves differently when extracted.
+The Wikipedia entry on Matroska confirms that the spec has been stable since the format’s 2002 release, which is why subtitle extraction works reliably across files ripped across 2 decades of tools.

 Text-based formats extract as clean, editable files.
 PGS subtitles are bitmap images stored one frame per cue.
 You can pull them out as .sup files, but you’ll need OCR to read the text.